mccdaq/daqhats/tools/README.md

 ### MCC 128
 1.01:
-   - Fix issue where continuous scans could have a hardware or buffer overrun after several minutes.
+   - Fixes issue where continuous scans could have a hardware or buffer overrun after several minutes.
+   - Fixes issue with a hang when stopping a scan on devices configured for external clock.

 1.00:
    - Initial release.

 ### MCC 172
 1.01:
    - Fixes issue with the first scan after changing the trigger mode.

 1.00:
    - Initial release.